 System requirements pages

 Each ArcGIS Enterprise component has specific requirements unique to that component.
-Read the system requirements page for each component and site you deploy as well as the requirements pages for ArcGIS Enterprise Builder.
+Read the system requirements page for each component, site, and app you deploy as well as the requirements pages for tools such as ArcGIS Enterprise Builder or ArcGIS Enterprise SDK.
 Use the following links to access each page:

 Each component in an ArcGIS Enterprise deployment communicates over a specific set of ports.
 If a port is used to communicate between machines, you must open that port in the machine's firewall.
 If a port is used for internal communication, you need to be sure the port isn't being used by another application that is running on the machine.